alaiacano/sifter-api/README.md

 JAVA_OPTS="-Dlog.service.output=/dev/stdout -Dlog.access.output=/dev/stdout" ./sbt run
 ```

+Config options:

+* `--storage` will eventuall provide options for what kind of storage backend to use (redis, memcache, etc).

 # Status
 You are looking at the first commit, based on pretty much all of the default Twitter Server options.